Better lower bounds for missing species: improved non-parametric moment-based estimation for large experiments: Moment spaces

+where the last equality follows if $\nu$ is a measure over the positive real numbers.
+If the Hankel matrix is not positive definite, then there exists some $\boldsymbol{x}$ for which the above quadratic form is negative and we obtain a contradiction.
+In a similar manner, the necessity of the positive definiteness of the shifted moment Hankel matrix can be shown.
+Sufficiency, on the other hand, is difficult to show and we refer readers to \cite{pozza2019algebraic} for full details and proofs.
+Therefore, if the moment and shifted moment Hankel matrices are not positive definite for some fixed $P$, then no measures are contained in $\mathcal{V}_{2P - 1}$ and the moment space must be truncated until the Hankel matrices are positive definite.

 Note that in practice we do not observe the true Hankel and shifted Hankel moment matrices.
-We instead observe estimated moment matrices with the expected moments replace by the estimated through the count frequencies, $\hat{\nu}_{m} = ( m + 1)! n_{m + 1} / n_{1}$, so that the positive definiteness of either matrix is not guaranteed.

-This allows us to construct a simple method to choose the order of the approximation by iteratively checking that the determinants of the Hankel and moment Hankel matrices are greater than zero, with positive definiteness ensured by Sylvester's criterion.
+We instead observe estimated moment matrices with the expected moments replaced by their estimates via the count frequencies, $\hat{\nu}_{m} = ( m + 1)! n_{m + 1}$.
+Consequently there is no guarantee that either estimated matrix is positive definite.
+This allows us to construct a simple method to choose the order of the approximation by iteratively checking that the determinants of the moment Hankel and shifted moment Hankel matrices are greater than some small positive threshold, with positive definiteness ensured by Sylvester's criterion.